Tunisian Constitution of 2022: Content

 At the beginning of June 2022, the jurist Sadok Belaïd, president of the advisory commission for drafting the new Constitution, indicated that he would submit the preliminary draft on 15 June to the Head of State, and that it would not contain any reference to Islam, unlike the Constitutions of 1959 and 2014.
 This is, however, ambiguous as to whether it deals with the country or the State.
 The text, unveiled on 30 June, establishes a presidential system and a bicameral parliament.
 The Assembly of the Representatives of the People is elected by universal suffrage, while the National Council of Regions and Districts is elected indirectly by the regional councils.

 Bills tabled by the president are examined with priority.
 The president appoints the government without needing a vote of confidence from Parliament.
 For a motion of censure to be adopted, it must be voted for by two-thirds of the members of both houses of Parliament combined.
 Dual nationals can no longer be presidential candidates.

 The president of the Constitutional Court is responsible for the presidential interim.
-MPs can be dismissed and a MP must not table a bill if he is a budget-eater.
+MPs can be dismissed and an MP must not table a bill if he is a budget-eater.
 The president also appoints members of the Constitutional Court and Tunisia is described as a member of the "Islamic ummah" and the "State alone must work to achieve the goals of Islam."
 On 3 July, Belaïd announced that the text submitted to the referendum was not the one developed and presented by the commission, adding that it contained "considerable risks and failures."
 The Constitution can be reformed at the initiative of the president or a third of the deputies.
 The September 2021 decree will remain valid until the election of a new Parliament.

 The Superior Council of the Judiciary is abolished and replaced by three councils for each of the three judicial orders.
 Regarding article 5 which is modified compared to its preliminary draft, Belaïd denounces a risk of "reconstruction of the power of religious people" and a "return to the dark ages of Islamic civilization".
 The President of the Republic recognized on 8 July that errors had been made and announced that he would make corrections and clarifications to the draft Constitution which were published the same evening in the Official Gazette of the Republic of Tunisia (JORT).
 Among the modifications made, the expression "within the framework of a democratic system" is added to article 5 in order to attenuate that of "the principles of Islam", as well as the allusion to "good morals" for limit freedoms which is withdrawn.
 The text published in JORT on August 17 includes modifications compared to the version submitted to the vote.